Williams sign former Ferrari tire performance head

-(The Sports Xchange) - The Denver Broncos began the new season the same way they ended last season, by beating the Carolina Panthers.

-LONDON Williams have recruited former Ferrari tire performance head Antonio Spagnolo to help analyze their Formula One rivals' strengths.
+LONDON (Reuters) - Williams have recruited former Ferrari tire performance head Antonio Spagnolo to help analyze their Formula One rivals’ strengths.

 Spagnolo, who joined the Italian team in 2005 and left in February, also worked with 2007 world champion Kimi Raikkonen and double world champion Fernando Alonso as an engineer.